-Program Title:Natural Gas Operations and DistributionCareer Certificate Program Number:X500200
+Program Title: Natural Gas Operations and Distribution

+PSAV Number: X500200

-Cour Occu Natu umber: TRA0650 onal Completion Point: A (1 of 2) as Distribution 1 - 150 Hours - SOC Code 43-5041 ution indus Students learn to comply with safety procedures, operate basic tools and equipment and provide customer assistance. ulion 01.0 entify requirements for orientation and safetythe student will be able to: .01 Comply with school policies and procedures. .02 Identify goals of natural gas distribution. .03 Describe the safety requirements and regulatory guidelines. .04 Describe vehicle safety and accident prevention procedures. .05 Apply safety rules and procedures. .06 Use tools, materials and processes in an appropriate and safe manner. .07 Demonstrate an understanding and apply workplace safety and workplace organization skills. .08 Demonstrate basic vehicle control procedures. .09 Describe hazardous driving skills. .10 Comply with vehicle operating regulations. .11 Demonstrate the importance of health, safety and environmental management systems in organizations and their importa organizational performance and regulatory compliance. ance to .12 Comply with attendance and tardy policies. .13 Comply with directions from field supervisor with a good attitude. .14 Perform simple sniff tests to detect gas leaks.
+Occupational Completion Point: A (1 of 2) Natural Gas Distribution 1 - 150 Hours - SOC Code 43-5041

+Course Description: The Natural Gas Distribution 1 course prepares students for work as general technicians in the natural gas distribution industry.
+Students learn to comply with safety procedures, operate basic tools and equipment and provide customer assistance.

+01.0 Identify requirements for orientation and safetythe student will be able to: 01.01 Comply with school policies and procedures.
+01.02 Identify goals of natural gas distribution.
+01.03 Describe the safety requirements and regulatory guidelines.
+01.04 Describe vehicle safety and accident prevention procedures.
+01.05 Apply safety rules and procedures.
+01.06 Use tools, materials and processes in an appropriate and safe manner.
+01.07 Demonstrate an understanding and apply workplace safety and workplace organization skills.
+01.08 Demonstrate basic vehicle control procedures.
+01.09 Describe hazardous driving skills.
+01.10 Comply with vehicle operating regulations.
+01.11 Demonstrate the importance of health, safety and environmental management systems in organizations and their importance to organizational performance and regulatory compliance.
+01.12 Comply with attendance and tardy policies.
+01.13 Comply with directions from field supervisor with a good attitude.
+01.14 Perform simple sniff tests to detect gas leaks.